 Many public policies can have an adverse impact on the provision of affordable housing, including a local jurisdiction’s policies.

-See attached narative.
+See attached narrative.

 Strategy to Remove or Ameliorate the Barriers to Affordable Housing

 The City of Escondido continually works to review requirements and fees, and removes any barriers to affordable housing whenever possible, without negatively impacting he health and safety of all residents.